Rhetos/AspNetFormsAuthImpersonation/Readme.md

 * `IncreasePermissions` - A user with this claim is allowed to **impersonate another user that has more permissions** than the original user.
   This claim is **not assigned** by defeault to the admin user.

+### Simple administration GUI

+For testing and administration, a simple web GUI is available at the Rhetos server homepage under *AspNetFormsAuthImpersonation* header.

 ## Impersonation web service API

+The JSON service is available at URI `<rhetos server>/Resources/AspNetFormsAuthImperionation/Impersonation`, with the following methods.

 ### Impersonate